shanapu/MyJailbreak/README.md

 - sm_catch_sounds_enable: 0 - disabled, 1 - enable un/-Freeze sounds.
 Default 1
 - sm_catch_sounds_freeze: Path to the soundfile which should be played on freeze.
 Default "music/myJailbreak/freeze.mp3"
 - sm_catch_sounds_unfreeze: Path to the soundfile which should be played on unfreeze.
 Default "music/myJailbreak/unfreeze.mp3"
-- sm_catch_tag: 0 - disabled, 1 - Allow \"MyJailbreak\" to be added to the server tags?
+- sm_catch_tag: 0 - disabled, 1 - Allow "MyJailbreak" to be added to the server tags?
 So player will find servers with MyJB faster. it dont touch your sv_tags.
 Default 1

 ```
 ##### Features